eggpi/citationhunt/CONTRIBUTING.md

 ```

 Note: we depend on the [lxml](http://lxml.de/) package, which may require
 additional dependencies that are not listed in the requirements file.

-For
-instance, if you are using **Ubuntu** (or some derived system), you may
+If you are using **Ubuntu** (or some derived system), you may
 also need to run:

 ```